maxim-zhao/psrp/README.md

 For more information and screenshots see https://www.smspower.org/Translations/PhantasyStar-SMS-EN

 Changelog (in reverse chronological order):
+-v2.4.1 release 2023/12/31
+  - Restored original French translation as an extra option
+  - Fixed credits in French

 - v2.4 release 2023/12/20
   - Updated and expanded French script with a great deal of extra hints and lore added, tying into later games in the series
   - Amended translation notes to better explain certain spells